victoriadrake/django-security-check/README.md

 ## Use this in your workflow

-You can use this action in a workflow file to run [Django's `check`](https://docs.djangoproject.com/en/3.0/ref/django-admin/#check) against your production Django application.
+You can use this action in a workflow file to continuously run [Django's `check --deploy`](https://docs.djangoproject.com/en/3.0/ref/django-admin/#check) against your production Django application configuration.
 Here is an example workflow that runs Django Security Check on any `push` event to the `master` branch.
 See below for `env` instructions.

 ```yml
 name: Django Security Check